ltabis/rhai-autodocs/README.md

 Generate Markdown documentation from a `rhai::Engine` instance.

+## Features

+- Output Rhai documentation as Markdown w/ HTML.
+- Function ordering.
+- Rust docs 'sections' format with default Markdown format or displayed using tabs.

+## How to use

 This library can be imported as a build dependency into your build script.
 A typical documentation generation workflow would look like this: